Uhthoff's phenomenon: Prognosis

 Uhthoff's phenomenon is a temporary problem, and typically completely reverses once body temperature returns to normal.
 This may take up to 24 hours.

 Epidemiology

 Uhthoff's phenomenon may affect any person with a demyelinating disease.
-This is most commonly MS, but it may also occur with neuromyelitis optica spectrum disorder or Guillain-Barre Syndrome.
+This is most commonly MS, but it may also occur with neuromyelitis optica spectrum disorder or Guillain-Barré Syndrome.
 It affects between 60% and 80% of people with MS.

 History

 Uhthoff's phenomenon was first described by Wilhelm Uhthoff in 1890 as a temporary worsening of vision with exercise in patients with optic neuritis.
 Later research revealed the link between neurological signs such as visual loss and increased heat production and Uhthoff's belief that exercise was the etiology of visual loss was replaced by the conclusions of these later researchers stating that heat was the prime etiology.